-Recently we wrote a post on the best standing desks for tall people and it has now become our most popular and most read article.
+Recently we posted an article regarding the best standing desks for tall people and it has now become our most popular and most read article.

 For us it was a bit of a surprise, we didn’t realize that so many people would be struggling to find not only a standing desk but even a regular tall desk to fit their body type.

 Most offices have pretty standard size desks, and unfortunately, human beings are anything but standard sizes themselves!
 More often than not, you’re going to have problems with the height of your desk.

 So why are we telling you all this?

 Well, often people are searching for the best tall desk or the best short desk without actually knowing what the ergonomically correct desk height that is best for your posture.
 Obviously, most people know you have to sit or stand up straight, you should look straight ahead and not down, or you should keep your feet flat on the floor, but that doesn’t really help if you’re buying a desk online.

 We wanted to provide some facts and figures so you can get as close as possible to your ergonomically correct desk, and have a workstation that is inch perfect.

 So here we are, starting from the beginning.